avenhaus/ESP32_GRBL_Gamepad/Readme.md

 With Arduino the ESP32 will crash if Bluetooth and WIFI are connected at the same time.
 This ESP32 connects to a Bluetooth game controller and then sends out jog commands etc. over the serial port.

-The USB UART pins of the target GRBL can be shared.
-E.g. connect to GPIO1 and GPIO3 of ESP32 running GRBL.
+The USB UART pins of the target GRBL can be shared on ESP32 boards like Lolin32.
+E.g. connect to GPIO_1 and GPIO_3 of ESP32 running GRBL.

 ## Controls